devolo/ssllabs/README.md

 This will give you a [StatusCodes object](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs-v3.md#statuscodes) as dataclass.

+### Example to print the grade of multiple servers

+If you are just interested in the grade of servers, you can take [this example](https://github.com/devolo/ssllabs/blob/master/example.py) as s stating point.
+Just exchange the list of hosts you want to query.

 ## Low level usage

 If the high level methods do not match your use case, you can access each [API call](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs-v3.md#protocol-calls).